 - Cornell is affiliated with the United Methodist Church, and welcomes people from all religious traditions and from all non-religious perspectives.
 Cornell values spiritual diversity as an integral component of preparing students for global citizenship.

 Life at Cornell is active and diverse.
 Students participate in numerous clubs, organizations, and special-interest groups.
-19 percent of students participate in the fine arts.
-36 percent of students participate in intercollegiate athletics.
+18% of students participate in the fine arts.
+37% of students participate in intercollegiate athletics.

 A residential campus